coveooss/platform-sdk/README.md

 > :warning: When you open and close a stream, all files that aren't indexed in the current operation will be removed from the index.
 Updating individual documents should be done in **update mode**, without the need to open a stream and close it afterwards.

 ```
-client.DocumentManager.OpenDocumentStream(sourceId)
+streamManager.OpenDocumentStream(sourceId);
 ```

-This will save a `streamId` in the `client.DocumentManager` instance.
+This will save a `streamId` in the `StreamApiDocumentServiceManager` instance.

 ### Adding or updating documents

 The following calls use the `AddOrUpdateDocuments` method that's in the `DocumentServiceManager` class.
-The presence of a `streamId` in the `client.DocumentManager` instance will determine if the documents are uploaded in **stream mode** using the `/chunk` endpoint, or uploaded in **update mode** using the `/files` endpoint.
+The presence of a `streamId` in the `StreamApiDocumentServiceManager` instance will determine if the documents are uploaded in **stream mode** using the `/chunk` endpoint, or uploaded in **update mode** using the `/files` endpoint.
 Batching documents is strongly recommended and can be accomplished by calling `AddOrUpdateDocuments` for each batch of documents under 256 MB.

 **Adding a batch of documents**

 Create Push Documents from your catalog items and put them into a `List<PushDocument>`, similar to what is done when pushing a batch of documents with the Push API.
 ```
-client.DocumentManager.AddOrUpdateDocuments(sourceId, documentsToAddOrUpdate, null)
+streamManager.AddOrUpdateDocuments(sourceId, documentsToAddOrUpdate, null);
 ```

 **Adding a single document**
 ```
-client.DocumentManager.AddOrUpdateDocument(sourceId, pushDocument, null)
+streamManager.AddOrUpdateDocument(sourceId, pushDocument, null);
 ```
 **Good to know:**
 * The Stream API has the same limits as the Push API regarding document size and number of calls.
 Adding several documents using `AddOrUpdateDocument` could result in a `429 - Too Many Requests` response from the Coveo platform.